Keychron K8 Max [K2 Max, K10 Max, etc.] Keyboard Review

 Our Verdict

 The Keychron K Max keyboards are impressive for gaming, whether at a casual or even competitive level.
-They offer excellent build quality and deliver strong overall latency performance over both wired and 2.4GHz wireless connections.
-Unfortunately, we also measured slightly higher and less consistent latency, particularly in multi-key scenarios, compared to their low-profile Keychron K Max series counterparts, which we've reviewed separately.
-We explore this finding in more detail in the Multi-Key Latency section.
-These keyboards are available with either full RGB or white-only backlighting, both of which can be adjusted—along with other settings—using the web-based configuration software.
+They offer excellent build quality and deliver excellent overall latency performance over both wired and 2.4GHz wireless connections.
+These keyboards are available with either full RGB or white-only backlighting, both of which can be adjusted, along with other settings, using the web-based configuration software.
 Just note that the keycaps don't have shine-through legends, making them difficult to read in the dark.

 Pros